componentjs/component/Readme.md

   The `component-create(1)` command can create a component project skeleton for you by filling out the prompts.
-Once this repo is published to Github, you're all done!
+Once this repo is published to GitHub, you're all done!

 ```
 name: popover